zanniemill49/va.gov-team/platform/analytics/google-analytics/google-analytics-frequently-asked-questions.md

 ### How do we get a Product Success Tool built for our team?
 Please submit a request for the Product Success tool [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/analytics/product-success-tool-request.md).
 Before submitting, we please ask to have your teams KPIs established and close-to final product.
 Our team is here to assist with any questions you may have around KPI setting.

+### Why dont BigQuery user counts match Google Analytics?
+Google relies heavily on pre-aggregated tables in order to serve you data in a timely, efficient manner.
+This causes a small discrepancy between the non-aggregated hit-level data BigQuery provides, and the pre-aggreagted GA data.

+If you’re finding a small discrepancy between GA users vs. BQ users, just know that you’re probably comparing your perfect BigQuery user calculation to a close, but not exact, approximation in GA.
+And if you want the warm feeling of reassurance, export an unsampled report in GA and you’ll see that the number do in fact match.